siavava/portfolio/content/projects/trivial/01-city-info.md

 The extra-credit visualizer reads back the population-sorted file and animates the 50 most-populous cities over a world map drawn with `cs1lib`.
-It reveals one city every 30 frames, converting each longitude/latitude into pixel coordinates (`scaled_x = 2*lon + 360`, `scaled_y = (90 - lat) * height/180`), dropping a marker with the city's rank and population and leaving the earlier markers behind as it works
+It adds one city every 30 frames, converting each longitude/latitude into pixel coordinates (`scaled_x = 2*lon + 360`, `scaled_y = (90 - lat) * height/180`), dropping a marker with the city's rank and population and leaving the earlier markers behind as it works